TLabAltoh/ps4.controller.raw-input.visualizer-mapper/README.md

 * **Virtual keyboard controls:** Left stick to move selection, Cross to press, Square toggles sticky Shift, Circle = Backspace, Triangle = Space.
 * **ESC** quits the program.
 Pressing `v`/`k` on the physical keyboard will also switch to Visualizer/Virtual Keyboard respectively.
 * `R1` toggles the console window visibility (show/hide).
 The console is kept always-on-top.
+* `R3` switches IME modes when the virtual keyboard is enabled.

 ---